Ghana elections: A family business | DW | 04.12.2020

 Nana Konadu Agyeman-Rawlings, the wife of the late military ruler and later president Jerry Rawlings,is also running as a candidate for her own National Democratic Party (NDP).
 And Samia Nkrumah, the daughter of the first president, is chair of the Convention People's Party (CPP).

-"This runs through all parties," says Gildfred Boateng Asiamah, an analyst at the Ghanaian Centre for Democratic Development (CDD-Ghana).
+"This runs through all parties," said Gildfred Boateng Asiamah, an analyst at the Ghanaian Centre for Democratic Development (CDD-Ghana).
 "It is a feature of our political system."

 But family ties don't necessarily mean a democracy is weak, or even that it's in danger.
 The most important thing is that everyone has the same chance to run for political office.